Crad Kilodney

 Crad Kilodney (1948 – April 14, 2014) was the pen name of Lou Trifon, an American-born Canadian writer who lived in Toronto, Ontario.
-He was best known for selling his self-published books (often with outrageous titles such as Bloodsucking Monkeys from North Tonawanda, Suburban Chicken-strangling Stories and Putrid Scum) on the streets of the city between about 1978 and 1995.
+He was best known for selling his self-published books (often with titles such as Bloodsucking Monkeys from North Tonawanda, Suburban Chicken-strangling Stories and Putrid Scum) on the streets of the city between about 1978 and 1995.

 Biography

 Early life

 Louis Trifon (as he was then known) was born in Jamaica, New York, in 1948 to a Greek family.
 In the autobiographical book "Excrement", he says that February 13 is his birthday.
 He graduated from Syosset High School in 1965, then obtained a degree in astronomy from the University of Michigan.
 Instead of continuing in that field, he took a job at Exposition Press, a self-publishing vanity press based in Hicksville, New York.
 Many of his experiences in that job, and with vanity publishing in general, shaped his outlook on fiction and provided him with material for many stories.
 The stories "Three Dead Men" and "A Moment of Silence for Man Ray" (both in Girl on the Subway) are examples of this.

 He sold a few humor-oriented articles to the Houston Post in 1969, and taking on the name "Crad Kilodney", published very occasional pieces in The National Lampoon between 1970 and 1972.
 According to information on his unofficial website, Kilodney wrote the first unsolicited short story ever accepted by National Lampoon, a science fiction parody entitled "The Day Saturn Crashed into the Earth".
 It appeared in their fifth issue.